Rhoda Peace Tumusiime

 Rhoda Peace Tumusiime became a member of the IFDC board of directors in 2010.
 She serves on the board’s Africa and Budget committees.

-Tumusiime is the Commissioner for Rural Economy and Agriculture at the African Union.
-In previous positions, Tumusiime served as Commissioner for Agricultural Planning and Development and Commissioner for Women and Development for the federal government of Uganda, her native country.
+Tumusiime has previously served as the Commissioner for Rural Economy and Agriculture at the African Unions as well as Commissioner for Agricultural Planning and Development and Commissioner for Women and Development for the federal government of Uganda, her native country.
 She was instrumental in developing Uganda’s Poverty Eradication Action Plan and a gender mainstreaming policy that has propelled women and girls to greater heights in education and politics.